Garyljackson/garyjackson.dev/hugo/content/posts/realtime-planning-poker-blazor-signalr/index.md

 These are my learnings and takeaways from the experience.

 ## The App

 Most people will already be familiar with planning poker, at a high level I wanted to support the following features

 - Realtime remote collaboration
 - Create new game or join existing game in progress
 - Votes remain hidden until everyone has voted
 - Reset the game for all participants

-A demo version of the application is available [Here](https://realtimeplanningpoker.azurewebsites.net/)
-Or, if you'd like to jump into the source - you can find that [Here](https://github.com/Garyljackson/PlanningPoker)
+if you'd like to jump into the source - you can find that [Here](https://github.com/Garyljackson/PlanningPoker)

 {{< figure src="images/StartGame.png" alt="Game start" >}}
 {{< figure src="images/Revealed.png" alt="Votes revealed" >}}

 ## Learnings

 ### How easy is it to get started?

 This really couldn't have been any easier, assuming you already have the latest version of .NET Core, open your favourite terminal and run

 ```